by256/imagedataextractor/README.md

 # ImageDataExtractor 2.0

-ImageDataExtractor is a Python library for electron microscopy image quantification.
+**imagedataextractor** is a Python library for electron microscopy image quantification.

 ## Features